mb2g17/Portfolio2020/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:8000 (can change in nuxt.config.js)
 $ npm run dev

 # build for production and launch server